mitar/meteor-web-rendering-framework-benchmark/README.md

 display progress), and at the end a chart like the one above will be shown.

-Benchmark seems pretty sensitive to load on the computer where is being run so it is best to not do anything else and keep the browser tab focuses and visible during the whole run (which can take an hour or so).
+Benchmark seems pretty sensitive to load on the computer where is being run so it is best to not do anything else and keep the browser tab focuses and visible during the whole run (which can take an hour or so for all frameworks).

 Contributing
 ------------